nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 [4 Running the X-Road Security Server Toolkit](#4-running-the-x-road-security-server-toolkit) and continue until(included) [4.9 Client management](#49-client-management)

 ## 8 Multitenancy
-It's possible to add other members and subsystems to a security server using the toolkit.
+It's possible to add other members and subsystems to a Security Server using the toolkit.
 For doing that we need to add the members and subsystems in the clients section of the configuration file.
 For adding a new member we must delete the properties 'service_descriptions' and 'subsystem_code'.
 For example if we have the owner member 'ORG/111/ORGANIZATION/SUB' and want to add the new member 'COM/12345/COMPANY' and the subsystem 'COM/12345/COMPANY/SUB' we should fill the